sartak/advent-of-code/2023/README.md

 I feel like I could have taken half the time on both parts, but I'm not too fussed.
 Happy that Rust sorts (even nested) tuples correctly.

+# Day 8

+Part 1 went quickly and smoothly.
+I was particularly happy to recall the iterator [cycle](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.cycle) method.

+For part 2, I let the brute force version run in the background while I looked for a better solution.
+My first approach was to precalculate the distance from each origin to each other node it can reach.
+Then iterate steps 1..infinity checking if any path length divides cleanly for all origins.
+Then while implementing that, I realized I'm reinventing least-common-multiple, poorly.
+I started down the path of finding the LCM of each distinct (origin, destination) path.
+But then when I debug-printed out the intermediate, results I saw that each origin reached only one destination, which is a vast simplification.
+I plugged the 6 path lengths into Wolfram Alpha with LCM to get the answer.
+After submitting I implemented the simplified version of the problem.

+Insert rant here about how I'm feeling punished for solving the general problem statement rather than the specific input set they gave.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |